nwslp/bcarver/README.md

 - `-s, --skip`: Skip N bytes in input_file (default: 0).
 - `-b, --block-size`: Read block size in bytes (default: 8192).
 - `-c, --config`: Path to YAML config file with signatures (required).
+- `-m, --min-size`: Set the minimum size for carved files (ignores and skip smaller matches; default: 512)
+- `--write-on-maxsize`: Enables carving of file when footer was not found within max_size specified in the config file.
 - `input_file`: Path to disk image file or raw device (required).

 Example: